Chevron skink: Conservation status

 The largest population is on Great Barrier Island, in at least 20 catchments, where they coexist with pigs, feral cats, mice, and two species of rats.
 They are extremely secretive, with catch frequencies of approximately one found every 400 trap-days.
 Conservation efforts have focused on education, pig control, and intensive predator control in certain areas.

 Only two chevron skinks have been seen on Hauturu (Little Barrier), one after over 20,000 trap days of effort.
 Cats have already been removed from 3083 ha Little Barrier Island, and DOC have proposed removing kiore (Rattus exulans).

+In 1997, Auckland Zoo became the first zoo in the world to care for chevron skinks, after two injured skinks were brought to the zoo from Great Barrier Island.
+In 2020, six chevron skinks were born at the zoo.